hjben/hjben.github.io/_posts/2021-05-27-kafka-cluster.md

 Kafka needs zookeeper, they must be executed with the well-running zookeeper cluster.
 At this time, we'll use the zookeeper cluster made above.
 ﻿
 ### 1. ﻿Execute kafka
 (1) Open a new CLI(=shell) as much as the # of brokers (e.g. 3 CLIs).
 The reason of multi-opening is kafka broker service will be started as foreground process.
+Then, move into the path docker scripts are in.

-(2) The parameter of kafka-start.sh file is number of broker server.
+(2) You can start kafka service at the broker server by entering each command below at the new CLI separately.
+The parameter of kafka-start.sh file is number of broker server.
 There're 1 to the number of broker servers you entered when creating kafka server.
-You can start kafka service at the broker server by entering each command below at the new CLI separately.
 ```
 ./kafka-start.sh 1
 ./kafka-start.sh 2